MCvin/Geant4_MRCP_dosi/README.md

 ## D - MULTITHREADED MODE

-This application can (and should) be run in multithreaded mode if Geant4 was build with support for multithreading (GEANT4_BUILD_MULTITHREADED=ON).
+This application can (and should) be run in multithreaded mode if Geant4 was build with support for multithreading.
 The number of threads can be set in the input macro file (see mac/run.mac).